Azure/dalec/website/docs/signing.md

 The values of these arguments can also be taken from the client using variable substitution like in other parts of the spec.
-To use variable substituion, the args must be declared at the root of the spec:
+To use variable substitution, the args must be declared at the root of the spec:

 ```yaml
 args: